 - The Town Beach and coastal area.
 While probably still considered Broome town centre, for me it’s a bit separate.
 In this area, which is just south of Frederick Street and the Courthouse Markets, you’ll find Matso’s Brewery, the Mangrove Hotel and Town Beach.

 - Local Broome and the industrial area.
-It’s unlikely you’ll spend any time here unless you want to go to the larger shopping centre (Boulevard Shopping Centre) which has a Woolworths and a Target.
-Five trips to Broome and I’ve never been so I can’t comment on what it’s like!).
+It’s unlikely you’ll spend any time here unless you want to go to the larger shopping centre (Boulevard Shopping Centre) which has a Woolworths, K-Mart, chemist and a sports store amongst others.

 - Other notable mentions: Gantheaume Point and the Broome Race Track (popular during the Broome Cup) are at the far south of Cable Beach.
 The port is located south of Town Beach.

 So what’s the best way to get between these different areas?
 Besides hiring a car (which I’m told is near impossible at the moment – book well in advance), taxis are an option.
 But despite the short distance of pretty much all trips, they are expensive!
 Expect to pay $15 for a five minute taxi ride.
 They are also notoriously difficult to find without pre-booking.
 So if you need to use a taxi, my advice is to call in advance with a set pickup time.
 In short, don’t call and expect the ‘next available taxi’ to be any time soon.
 As an example, during the first week of August 2020, I called for a taxi at 9pm from China Town and received a text an hour later saying the taxi was on its way.
 By then we had waved down a random taxi and was already back at our accommodation.